mardix/litedom/docs/content/guide-docs/component.md

 #### **`shadowDOM`**:
 [*boolean:false*]
 By default elements are created as normal Custom Element.
-To set the web component as Shadow Dom, set `shadowDOM` to `true`.
+To set the web component as ShadowDOM, set `shadowDOM` to `true`.

 #### **`$store`**: